CLI Reference

 # Use custom database path

-wave serve --db .wave/state.dbwave compose
+wave serve --db .agents/state.dbwave compose

 Validate artifact compatibility between adjacent pipelines in a sequence and optionally execute them in order.